atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     2.  **TODO** fill up pydocstrings in appropriate style for all functions

+    3.  **TODO** squeeze in sentiment methodologies into repository when done, install sentiment dependencies onto venv for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies

-    3.  update all information to indicate procedures and articles involved, so users can find relevant information
+    4.  update all information to indicate procedures and articles involved, so users can find relevant information

-    4.  make final pull request when all is complete
+    5.  include overview section in ./src to summarize all sentiment and argumentation techniques

-    5.  push final paper and bibtex when all is done, add global references to results from paper
+    6.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding